 Need some new meal inspirations for some snacks for your kids?
 Here are some great finger food choices they’re sure to love!

-Children love finger food for their fruits and veggies
+Children love fun finger food

 Children love foods they can eat with their fingers.
 Chopped vegetables or fruits cut into fun shapes are a great alternative to processed snacks.
 For example, you can cut some bell peppers, carrots or cucumbers.
 You can also chop up apples and cut strawberries in two.